HRHIS

 In Canada, the HRHIS is composed of multiple computerized components, including the National Physician Database and the Registered Nurses Database.
+There is increasing demand to incorporate social indicators within the underlying information systems, including data on whether the health workforce reflects the demographics of the population it serves in terms of gender, language, ethnicity and other social attributes, although implementation generally lags.

-Similar systems have been developed and implemented elsewhere.
-In Uganda, an open-source HRHIS was implemented under the request of the Ugandan Ministry of Health (MOH), to link and better manage a variety of independent sources of health workforce data, including data from censuses and other national surveys, MOH administrative records, district level sources, independent research studies, and health professional council data.
+For another example, in Uganda, an open-source HRHIS was implemented under the request of the Ugandan Ministry of Health (MOH), to link and better manage a variety of independent sources of health workforce data, including data from censuses and other national surveys, MOH administrative records, district level sources, independent research studies, and health professional council data.

 In Brazil, the national web-based HRHIS (known in Portuguese as sistema de informação e gestão de recursos humanos em saúde) was implemented by the Brazilian Ministry of Health under a process of health systems reform and decentralization, catalyzed by the availability of new information technologies at the level of local health organizations.
 Botswana developed its HRHIS in 1994, and Ministry of Health staff used the data as a basis for coordinated national workforce planning efforts with other agencies and ministries, such as the Department of Local Government which employs health workers in local regions.